 - Take your azathioprine dose once or twice a day, as directed by your doctor.
 Try to take your dose at the same time each day.

-- Swallow your tablets with a drink of water.
+- Swallow your tablets whole with a drink of water.
 Do not break, chew or crush the tablets.

 - Azathioprine is best taken on an empty stomach, at least 1 hour before or 3 hours after food or milk.
 But, if you find that azathioprine makes you feel nauseous or sick, or gives you stomach upset, try taking your azathioprine dose after food or at bedtime, or ask if you can divide your dose and take it twice a day.

 - If you forget to take your azathioprine dose, take it as soon as you remember.
 But, if it is nearly time for your next dose, just take the next dose at the right time.
 Do not take double the dose.

 - Azathioprine does not work straight away.
-It usually takes a few weeks or months before you experience the full benefits of azathioprine.
+It usually takes a few weeks or months before you notice the full benefits.

-- While you are taking azathioprine you will need to have regular blood tests to monitor for side effects and to determine if the treatment is working for you.
+- Blood tests: while you are taking azathioprine you will need to have regular blood tests to monitor for side effects and to determine if the treatment is working for you.
 Blood tests are very important during the first few months of treatment.

 - Risk of infections: since azathioprine weakens your body's defense or immune system, you will be more likely to pickup infections.
-It is important to avoid anyone who is suffering from chickenpox or shingles.
+It is important to avoid anyone who is has chickenpox or shingles.

 - Pregnancy: make sure you or your partner do not get pregnant if either of you are taking azathioprine.
-Speak to your doctor about suitable contraception.
+Speak to your doctor about contraception.

 Possible side effectsLike all medicines, azathioprine can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.